-- Employee's Deduction Prepay Balance is sufficient to cover insurance premiums.
+- Employee's Deduction Prepay Balance must be sufficient to cover the insurance premiums

 - The Benefits Primary Job for each employee must be on a Short Work Break or Leave of Absence.

-- If the employee will be working in a Summer Service or Summer Session job, then it must be entered on a different Empl Rcd other than the Benefits Primary Job.
+- The Benefits Primary Job cannot be a Summer Service or Summer Session Job.
+If the employee will be working in a Summer Service or Summer Session job, then it must be entered on a different Empl Rcd other than the Benefits Primary Job.

-The automated process that disburses (a.k.a., refunds) money from an employee's Prepay balance is run on Tuesday night of a typical payroll processing week.
-The goal is to disburse exactly the amount of money needed (to the penny!) to cover the amount of the employee's insurance deductions.
+The automated process that disburses (refunds) money from an employee's Prepay balance is run on Tuesday night of a typical payroll processing week.
+The goal is to disburse exactly the amount of money needed to cover the amount of the employee's insurance deductions.
 The end result is a $0 net paycheck that includes all of the employee's normal insurance deductions (e.g., Health and Life, but not ERA or TSA).

 There are several requirements for successfully disbursing money from the employee's Prepay balance.
 Below is a list of requirements and action that you can take to maximize the chance for success:

-1. 'HR Status' of employee's Benefits Primary Job must be active.
+1. 'HR Status' of the job marked as Benefits Primary must be active.